Many of our roles offer the opportunity to develop new skills and abilities, giving you the chance to reach more senior roles as you progress.

 Many people will commit to one volunteering role that they find especially rewarding.
 Others will take on new roles over time.
 This may be for many reasons – usually because their skills are needed to develop the Institution in another area, but also because one role has provided them with new competencies and knowledge that have opened doors to different ways to influence and contribute.

 The map is only a diagrammatic representation of the governance and the relationships between roles and it is not possible to be entirely accurate.
 An explanatory document containing further details of each role is in development and will be made available to accompany the map.
+The map is also available as a PDF document below.

 This map is currently under development and we would appreciate your feedback on it.
 Please email firstname.lastname@example.org.